 Many older people have already been waiting a long time for care – they can’t wait any longer.

 The current state of care

-- Postcode lottery – despite the 2014 Care Act introducing a national system of eligibility, local variation is still leaving many older people without any support
+- Postcode lottery – despite the 2014 Care Act introducing a national system, local areas are still making different decisions about who gets care leaving many older people without enough, or any, support.

-- Unmet need –1.6 million people aged 65+ don't receive the care and support they need with essential living activities
+- Unmet need – 2.6 million people aged 50+ aren't receiving the care and support they need.

-- Declining access – cuts in local authority care services have placed increasing pressure on unpaid carers
+- Families are at breaking point – cuts in local authority care services have placed increasing pressure on unpaid carers.